project-ncl/sbomer/docs/development.md

 ./hack/minikube-setup.sh
 ```

-## Preparing required secrets
+## Preparing required secret

-We need two:

-1. Pull secret to be able to pull images from Red Hat registry: `sbomer-redhatio-pull-secret`
+We need two create a pull secret to be able to pull images from Red Hat registry: `sbomer-redhatio-pull-secret`
-2. Secret containing PostgreSQL database credentials: `sbomer-postgres`

 ### Image registry pull secret